Last updated: 14 January 2019

 - when you actually paid.

-We disclose your information to other entities such as
+We may also disclose your information to other entities such as:

 - entities that verify identity

-- lawyers, conveyancers, accountants, brokers and agents who represent you
+- lawyers, conveyancers, accountants, brokers, advisers and agents who represent you

-- contractors for statement printing and mail out, card and cheque production, market research or direct marketing
+- contractors who do some of our work for us, including statement printing and mail out, card and cheque production, market research or direct marketing

 - affiliated product and service suppliers to provide information to you about their services and products